 An appreciation for and an understanding of the leadership processes of empowerment, collaboration, and dialogue in the context of creating and transforming community.
-Emphasis is given to understanding individual and group development, structures of collaboration and dialogue, and leadership which is oriented toward process rather than product.
+Emphasis is given to understanding individual and group development, structures of collaboration and

-ORGL 523 Psychology of Leadership
+ORGL 523 - Psychology of Leadership

 Review of psychological theories and how they influence the leader-follower relationship.
 Emphasis will be placed on the psychological/emotional capacities inherent in each individual, how each capacity appears developed and impaired, and the importance of the development of those capacities for effective leadership.

-ORGL 524 Leadership in Human Resources
+ORGL 524 - Leadership in Human Resources Credity 2,00